AdobeDocs/experience-manager-guides.en/help/product-guide/knowledge-base/kb-articles/publishing/download-install-aem-sites-templates-cs-kb.md

 ---
-title: Download and install AEM Sites templates for  cloud services
+title: Download and install AEM Sites templates for Cloud services
 description: Learn how to Download and install AEM Sites templates for Cloud services
 feature: Installation
 role: Admin